 Freakiest Science Day Ever – My Hairs Won’t Stop Standing on End

 To preface, let me say that some people will be offended by this.
 Others will be horrified.
 I was horrified, to be honest.
 I could barely watch.
 I got up and started folding laundry, but Ben watched intently through the whole first and second videos.
 But first, a little background.
-Ben has been building werewolves lately.
-In fact, he spent a solid ten hours on … Continue reading Freakiest Science Day Ever – My Hairs Won’t Stop Standing on End
+Ben has been building werewolves … Continue reading Freakiest Science Day Ever – My Hairs Won’t Stop Standing on End

 Loving Language Right Down to the Shape of the Letters

 Eloquence in words, and turns of phrase, must start with a reverence for the letters themselves; then the words, the sounds, the rhythms and rhymes, the haunting juxtapositions, the intertwining of heart within the lines.
-All this begins, I believe, with learning the tools, holding them each separately, seeing their singular beauty, and then learning to pair them together beautifully. * * * * * Tracing … Continue reading Loving Language Right Down to the Shape of the Letters
+All this begins, I believe, with learning the tools, holding them each separately, seeing their singular beauty, and then learning to … Continue reading Loving Language Right Down to the Shape of the Letters

 Keeping up with Ben

 Ben is our nine-year old, who builds with paper and tape.
 He wakes up every morning with a new plan, and goes after it with a rare determination.
-We have recently started homeschooling him because spending all those hours at school every day with no access to his art supplies was actually really hard on him.
-Here at home, we can work on grammar or … Continue reading Keeping up with Ben
+We have recently started homeschooling him because spending all those hours at school every day with no access to his art supplies was actually really hard on … Continue reading Keeping up with Ben